 9 tips to stay safe in crowds

-Recently our nation has been inundated with some scary stories of attacks during mass gatherings.
-The Aurora movie theater shooting on July 20, 2012.
+Recently our world has been inundated with some scary stories of attacks during mass gatherings.
+Keep going back a few years and you’ll remember the Aurora movie theater shooting on July 20, 2012.
 The Boston Marathon bombing on April 15, 2013.
 The Mother’s Day parade shooting in New Orleans on May 12, 2013.
 Many are getting wary of gathering in crowds, but with some proper preparation, you can enjoy a day at the festival.

 1. Know several ways out.
 Whether you are at the ballpark or Warped tour, locate at least two exits in close proximity to your location, and be aware of them at all times.